Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Positive eI -expansions for twinned paths, twinned cycles and twinned lollipops

 \subsection{Twinned lollipops}

 Let $H$ be the graph obtained by twinning the lollipop $K_a^l$ at a vertex~$v^*$.
 Then $H$ has order $n=a+l+1$.
-There are three possible choices for $v^*$. \begin{enumerate} \item If $v^*$ lies in the clique $K_a$, then $H=K_{a+1}^l$ is a lollipop or $H=K_{a+2}^{l-1}(a-1)$ is a melting lollipop, for which one may refer to \cref{thm:lollipop.melting}. \item If $v^*$ is the leaf, then $H=P^{l-1}(K_a,K_3)$ is a KPK graph, for which one may refer to \cref{cor:KPK3=KPC3}. \item Suppose that $v^*$ is an interior vertex in the path part.
+There are three possible choices for $v^*$. \begin{enumerate} \item If $v^*$ lies in the clique $K_a$, then $H=K_{a+1}^l$ is a lollipop or $H=K_{a+2}^{l-1}(a-1)$ is a melting lollipop; these cases are covered by \cref{thm:lollipop.melting}. \item If $v^*$ is the leaf, then $H=P^{l-1}(K_a,K_3)$ is a KPK graph, which is covered by \cref{cor:KPK3=KPC3}. \item Suppose that $v^*$ is an interior vertex in the path part.
 Let $h$ be the length of the path from $v^*$ to the leaf, see \cref{fig:lollipop.tw}.
 We write $H=\mathrm{tw}_h(K_a^l)$ in this case. \end{enumerate}

 \begin{theorem}[Twinned lollipop at an interior vertex of the path part] Let $n=a+l+1$, where $a\ge 1$ and $l\ge 2$.
 For any $1\le h\le l-1$,